-6. There are forms of torture that probably “work” (though the government will draw its definition of torture at all times such that it won’t be torturing people).
+6. There are forms of torture that probably “work” (though no one wants to define themselves as torturing people).

 - While people may tell lies when put in pain, statements from different prisoners can be compared, cognitive availability can be taken account of, and terrorists have no clue how much intelligence interrogators do or do not have (interrogators can directly test honesty for many statements which the captive does not have reason to believe the interrogator will know).
 Because of the information advantage of interrogators, getting people who are entirely non-compliant to talk at all often provides useful information.

 - There are religious extremists who claimed they were happy they were tortured: it was their belief that they would be punished (by God) if they shared any information without being tortured.
-Such people had a belief that it was morally permissible to share information following unbearable situations (if you believe the CIA on that), and they became very compliant with the CIA, verifiably answering many questions truthfully and adding valuable intelligence (once again, if you believe the CIA on that, they could be covering themselves and they aren’t going to give all the details for even for self vindicating claims for years due to controversy and need to protect strategic advantage).
+Such people had a belief that it was morally permissible to share information following unbearable situations (if you believe the records on that), and they became very compliant with the CIA, verifiably answering many questions truthfully and adding valuable intelligence (once again, if you believe the records on that, people want to cover themselves and aren’t going to give all the details for even for self-vindicating claims for years due to controversy and need to protect strategic advantage).

-7. The ethics of torture are a lot weirder that they publicly seem
+7. The ethics of torture are a lot weirder than they publicly seem

-- (See second point of 6 above about people being happy they were tortured…)
+- (See the second point of 6 above about people being happy they were tortured…)

-- The CIA wants to avoid talking about torture as much as possible because it not only makes it look bad, but revealing how far they will go ahead of time enables potential captives to train resistance exactly to the level required to withstand interogation.
-(One can also imagine a world were countries/intelligence agencies act like they torture people very badly, but never do it since the fear of such pain causes people to talk before even mild pain is inflicted).
-Since water boarding was revealed, if the U.S. ever goes back to using similar techniques on people they are likely to use worse ones due to trained resistance to what was made public.
+- Agency avoidance of public communication about enhanced interrogation makes sense not only because it looks bad, but also due to the risk of revealing limits that enable potential captives to train resistance exactly to the level required to withstand interrogation.
+(One can also imagine a world where countries/intelligence agencies act like they torture people very badly, but never do it since the fear of such pain causes people to talk before even mild pain is inflicted).
+Since waterboarding was revealed, if the U.S. ever goes back to using similar techniques on people they are likely to use worse ones due to trained resistance to what was made public.

-- Getting rid of enhanced interrogation reduced the willingness of the U.S. to actively take prisoners: we often opt to just drone people to death instead of capturing them to acquire information (I am pretty sure getting blown up is worse than getting water boarded).
+- Getting rid of enhanced interrogation reduced the willingness of the U.S. to actively take prisoners: we often opt to strike know terrorist instead of taking the risk to capture them and acquire information (I am pretty sure getting blown up is worse than getting waterboarded).
 This theme also gets brought up in a thought experiment by Sam Harris about the ethics of permitting any collateral damage vs. torture of combatants.

-- The media has probably waterboarded more people in protesting water boarding than the CIA has actually water boarded people (if you believe the CIA’s numbers.)
+- The media has probably waterboarded more people in protesting waterboarding than the CIA has actually waterboarded people.

 8. The enemy of my enemy is my friend… sometimes (people/media are bad at understanding multi-faction conflicts).

-- An intuition of mine from playing real time strategy games, Risk, and reading the game theory example of a “truel,” and then reading this book is that a lot of conflicts can last a long time if there are more than 2 factions, because whoever strikes first is likely to lose a lot of advantage: the others can team up on you.
-You should rather shift lines to force your enemies to fight than to fight them yourself.
+- An intuition you can find from playing real-time strategy games, Risk, reading the game theory example of a “truel,” or reading this book is that a lot of conflicts can last a long time if there are more than 2 factions.
+Since whoever strikes first either loses advantage to the factions that don’t have to fight or must engage multiple opponents at once, it makes sense to strive to be one of the factions initially uninvolved in conflict and to shift one’s position to force enemies to fight each other instead of you.